usnistgov/ppdiffuse/README.md

 + Membrane binding
 + Hydrodynamic drag (when a salt gradient is present)

 Other forces, such as localized barriers or binding potential wells, could also be present.
-The current calculator includes barriers (error function-shaped, Gaussian features, and constant forces, but can easily be extended to include any contribution to the diffusion potential.
+The current calculator includes barriers (error functions), Gaussians, and constant forces, but can easily be extended to include any contribution to the diffusion potential.

 The escape times and probabilities are calculated by applying the Smoluchowski equation to the diffusion potential, assuming a constant diffusion constant.